Naguissa/uEEPROMLib/README.md

 This library controls any I2C EEPROM, independent ones or incorporated on DS1307 or DS3231 RTCs.

+*Note: On ATTiny, you need TnyWireM library in order to compile.
+It's available on Library manager.

 ## How do I get set up? ##